Wonderbag: Design

-The Wonderbag consists of an inner layer of insulation containing recycled polystyrene balls, with an outer, drawstring covering of polyester-cotton blend textiles.
-The manufacturers expect that in time the polystyrene (which is non-biodegradable) will be replaced with a polyurethane blend.
+The Wonderbag consists of an inner layer of insulation containing recycled polystyrene foam with an outer drawstring and a covering of polyester-cotton blend textiles.
+The manufacturers expect that in time, the polystyrene will be replaced with a biodegradable polyurethane blend.

 Use

-To use the Wonderbag, first a cooking pot is heated as normal on a stove until it reaches the required cooking temperature.
-At this point, the pot is removed from the stove and placed in the bag, where due to the insulation the receptacle remains near the stovetop temperature for an extended period.
-Rice, for instance, may be cooked by heating in a pot of water for two minutes until the water boils and then placing in the Wonderbag for another hour, while for a meat dish the stovetop time is twenty minutes and the bag time five hours.
+To use the Wonderbag, a cooking pot is heated on a stove until it reaches the required cooking temperature.
+At this point, the pot is removed from the stove and placed in the bag, where the pot remains at nearly cooking temperature for the rest of the cooking duration.
+For example, rice requires about one hour in the Wonderbag, while a meat dish requires around five hours after the initial boiling.

 Fuel savings

+The Wonderbag is estimated to save up to 30% of the total fuel costs (often Kerosene (paraffin) or wood) associated with cooking and thus helps to reduce deforestation.

-Due to the reduction in fuel used, the Wonderbag is estimated to reduce carbon dioxide emissions by up to half a ton per year if used three times a week.
+Due to the fuel reduction, the Wonderbag is estimated to reduce carbon dioxide emissions by up to half a ton per year if used three times a week.

 Retail and production

-The Wonderbag is not available in the United States.
+The Wonderbag is produced and sold in South Africa, but also sold internationally using the buy-one give-one model.